top of page

 _______________

-Note: despite exhaustive search, writer could never find an obituary notice, and for ages even the burial location for her husband and the Springs' founder, Henry Stewart, who crossed over a few years after her, kept eludeing me.
+Note: despite exhaustive search, writer could never find the obituary notice, and for ages even the burial location, for her husband and the Springs' founder, Henry Stewart, who crossed over a few years after her.

-Having had a reputation for knowing where all the bodies were buried (so to speak) regarding the Springs, I was chagrined I didn't even know where the founders' actual ones were.
+Having had a reputation for knowing where the bodies were buried (so to speak) regarding the Springs, I was chagrined to realize I didn't even know where the founders' actual ones were.

 _________________________________________